top of page

 Photo by Franklin Wagner

 I come from North and South Dakota (to answer your question: Yes, I do like most casseroles.
 But I prefer the term "hotdish.").
 I grew up loving movie musicals, portraying Walter Farley's Black Stallion at recess, and creating epic stories with my dollhouse.
 From an early age, I was abysmal in sports and gravitated towards all things performing arts, including dance classes, clarinet, bassoon, and piano lessons, competitive speech, and various choirs.
-I was voted most likely in my high school class to win an Oscar.
-I just think that's prestigious enough that you should know.
+I was voted most likely in my high school class to win an Oscar, and you have to know that.

 Portland was the first place I had ever lived that felt like Home.
-I loved the culture, the scrappy theatre scene, and, yes, the weirdness.
 But I eventually wanted to move to a bigger market, one that had film and TV as well as theatre, and I didn't feel ready professionally or artistically.
 I decided to take the leap and get my MFA in Acting.
 Fate brought this now West coast weirdo back to her midwestern roots when I was accepted to the University of Missouri-Kansas City's program, ranked by The Hollywood Reporter as one of the top 25 acting schools in the country.
 In my time there, I discovered that I am a writer/creator as well as an actor, and I am looking forward to creating more of my own projects in the future.
-I was lucky to have very supportive and generous fellow cohort members and teachers.
-I'm proud of my accomplishment and thankful that I chose to go back to school, but I couldn't have done it without their love.
 And after that, it was finally time to come to New York.

 Thank you for taking the time to visit my site, and thank you for reading this.
 Feel free to reach out to me if there's more you want to know or see.